-And Other Stories seeks long-term sponsorship for the Northern Book Prize from autumn 2018, in order to grow the profile of the prize and increase its impact in the North of England and across the country.
+And Other Stories seeks long-term sponsorship for the Northern Book Prize, in order to grow the profile of the prize and increase its impact in the North of England and across the country.

 Please contact And Other Stories’ publisher Stefan Tobler for a sponsorship pack: firstname.lastname@example.org.

 For press enquiries contact: Nichola Smalley: email@example.com.